Skip to main content

 A 90-minute conversation with Dr. Ash.
 A written plan you can actually follow.

-Fat loss and body contouring, "detox," dramatic athletic-performance gains, cognitive enhancement, and whole-body cures for chronic disease.
-A glowing panel will not melt fat or detoxify you, and the marketing here runs well ahead of the science.
 Two truths keep expectations honest.
-First, this is an adjunct, not a replacement for the things that actually move the needle: sunscreen and retinoids for skin, evidence-based medication for hair loss, real rehabilitation for pain.
+First, this is an adjunct rather than a replacement for the treatments that make the biggest difference: sunscreen and retinoids for skin, evidence-based medication for hair loss, and proper rehabilitation for pain.
 Second, dose matters, and more is not better.
 Photobiomodulation follows a biphasic dose-response, meaning the right wavelength, intensity, and time help, while too much can do nothing or even set you back.
 The right dose even depends on the target: energy-hungry tissues like muscle and brain tend to respond to lower doses, while skin, tendon, and cartilage need more.
 Many at-home devices are underpowered or used incorrectly, which is a big reason results disappoint.

 Why Does Device Quality Matter So Much for Red Light Therapy?